Quantum Simulation of Ligand-like Molecules through Sample-based Quantum Diagonalization in Density Matrix Embedding Framework: Methodology

-The molecules taken for the study are shown in Table~\ref{tab:nat_mols_energy}.
-The STO–3G basis set was employed in this work, due to its minimal size and computational efficiency, which make it particularly well suited for quantum simulations on current NISQ-era hardware, and the fragmentation was performed such that each atom in the fragment is treated as a fragment for all the molecules.
 The number of shots used for quantum sampling was $10^4$ and was kept consistent across all the impurities, regardless of the number of spin orbitals within them.
 For each impurity, 5 iterations of S-CoRe were performed.
-The maximum allowed samples per batch was set to $10^5$.
+The maximum allowed samples per batch was set to $10^5$, which is the quantum sub-sampling threshold that is applied to the configurations obtained post configuration recovery.
 The circuits were transpiled~\cite{Li2019SABRE} with optimization set to level 3, and no additional error handling techniques were employed in these series of experiments.
 The convergence threshold $\epsilon_{conv}$ for $\mu_{glob}$ was set to $1.48\times10^{-8}$, which is the default parameter in \verb|scipy.optimize.newton| method.
+The default virtual orbital threshold $\epsilon_{occ}$ was $10^{-13}$ for bath orbital construction.
+This threshold determines the inclusion of the non-negligibly entangled environment orbitals into the impurity space, thereby directly controlling the impurity size.
+Consequently, it influences both the amount of correlation captured and the quantum resource requirements of the corresponding SQD simulations.